 CD Project Red

-Considering that CD Projekt Red currently don't seem to be interested in pre-orders either, it is safe to say that the most wanted game of 2018 will not be a subject to any predatory practices.
+Considering that CD Projekt Red currently in pre-orders either, it is safe to say that the will not be a subject to any predatory practices.
 On the other hand, it remains to be seen whether we will get the fidelity from gameplay demo in the final product, as it does look a little bit too much for the consoles of current generation to handle.